ShengruiZhang/ProjLED/README.md

 # ProjLED
 Electronic glow stick for concerts, live shows, or your parties

-Arduino Uno is used to make it the smallest possible.
+Arduino Nano is used to make it the smallest possible.

 # Features